calaldees/teachingWorkshops/teacherTraining/managingData.md

 Managing Data
 =============

+* Managing Data
+    * Considering computing tools for transparency
+    * Record-keeping for professional accountability

 Objective:
-* Understand what data is publicly available for schools and how to interpret it.
+* Understand what data is publicly available for schools and how to interpret it
 * Consider how whole schools and departments use data
 * Understand a range of practical tools for tracking class progress

-* Data is part of your job
-    * Should not encompass your whole job
+* Data is part of your job - Should not encompass your whole job

+ITT Core Framework
+> 6.
+> Make marking manageable and effective, by:
+>   * Receiving clear, consistent and effective mentoring in how to record data only when it is useful for improving pupil outcomes

+Teacher Standards
+> 6.3 use relevant data to monitor progress, set targets, and plan subsequent lessons

+DfE
+> 3 data collection points per student each year. (once every 12 weeks)

 Use of School Data
 ------------------